-Well, in reality he revised the first edition (which appeared in 1949) in 1954, taking out all the damns and hells and making it suitable as a book to be read in school.
+Well, in reality he revised the first edition (which appeared in 1949) in 1954, taking out all the damns and hells and making it suitable as a book to be read in school (good marketing, that).
 In fact the first time I read Shane was in a lovely boys’ edition illustrated by Wendell Minor in the Illustrated American Classics series.
 And it makes a good book for children because it is short, it is written in a direct, straightforward style, it has a noble hero to be admired and the story is told from the point of view of a boy on a farm with whom juvenile readers can identify.

 The 1984 “critical edition”, however, edited by James C Work, University of Nebraska Press, makes excellent adult reading because as well as the unexpurgated text of the novel you get a series of interesting essays about the book and about the author, as well as reviews of the famous film.

 For of course this novel is more than a children’s book.
 It has become, along with the 1953 movie Paramount made from it, an iconic statement of the Western myth.
 The novel has appeared in more than seventy editions and thirty languages.
 As Marc Simmons says of the characters in the story in the Foreword to the critical edition:

 [They were] cut from noble cloth.
 They were strong, hardworking, brave, self-disciplined, responsible, honest; ungalled by self-doubt or any sense of inferiority.
 In short, they possessed those virtues that, by the mid-twentieth century, were increasingly being dismissed as outdated or unattainable.